-The goals of the Skin Translational Research Core (STaR) are to facilitate basic and translational research in skin biology through provision of primary human skin cells, human skin, and engineered organotypic skin, together with technical and administrative support for their use, including the Penn Derm BioBank, training on primary human skin culture, high-throughput screening, and skin xenografts.
-Our core provides the IRB approvals for the procurement of these tissues.
+The goals of the Skin Translational Research Core (STaR) are to facilitate basic and translational research in skin biology through provision of human skin samples and products.
+This includes discarded, deidentified normal and diseased skin, primary human skin cells, engineered organotypic skin culture support, and xenograft studies in mice.
+The core provides the IRB approvals for the procurement of these tissues.

 Important Note:Specialized patient consent processes are necessary for studies that fall under the Genomic Data Sharing (GDS) Policy, this includes all single cell analysis.
-If the GDS policy applies to your work, contact the Core Director Aimee Payne, MD, PhD, paynea@pennmedicine.upenn.edu before the start of your study to ensure that you are using properly consented tissues.
+If the GDS policy applies to your work, contact the the SBDRC at SBDRRC@pennmedicine.upenn.edu before the start of your study to ensure that you are using properly consented tissues.
 It is the responsibility of the investigatorto ensure the use of all SBDRC-provided materials and services are in compliance with the GDS and other applicable NIH policies.

-Primary human keratinocytes, melanocytes, and fibroblast cultures are initiated from neonatal foreskins weekly and can either be distributed in flasks or plated directly for experiments.
+Primary human keratinocytes, melanocytes, and fibroblast cultures are initiated from neonatal foreskins weekly and are distributed in flasks or 10cm dishes.
 Cell culture media should be purchased by the user; please contact us and we will give you the appropriate ordering information.
-If your media usage is low or intermittent, you can purchase a bottle for the core and then we can give you back fresh aliquots each time you need them.
+If your media usage is low or intermittent, you can purchase a bottle for the core and then we can give you back fresh aliquots each time as needed with advance notice.
 Cell and media orders must be received by Friday at 12 pm for plating and distribution the following week.
-Pick up is at 1062 BRB.
-Contact Chris Marshall, marshal2@pennmedicine.upenn.edu, or Eun Jung Choi, ejchoi@pennmedicine.upenn.edu, for specific questions regarding orders or pick up.
+Pick up is from the incubator outside 1062 BRB.
+Contact Chris Marshall (marshal2@pennmedicine.upenn.edu) for specific questions regarding cell orders or pick up.

-We offer research training on how to initiate primary human keratinocyte/melanocyte/fibroblast cultures from neonatal foreskin (that we provide) or mouse keratinocyte cultures from neonatal mice (that you provide).
-We recommend that all trainees should have experience in general cell culture aseptic techniques.
+We offer training on how to initiate primary human keratinocyte, melanocyte, and fibroblast cultures from neonatal foreskin (that we provide) or mouse keratinocyte cultures from neonatal mice (that you provide).
+We recommend that all trainees should have experience in general cell culture aseptic techniques prior to scheduling training.

 For human keratinocyte training, a typical schedule would be Monday-Monday, available on most weeks of the year.
 For mouse training, you must contact us before you start breeding so that we can plan a schedule for culture initiation.
 You will need IACUC approval for harvesting of mouse keratinocytes, which is covered under a 'tissue harvest' procedure on IACUC protocols.

 Neonatal foreskin or adult human skin xenografts on immunodeficient mice are one of the few methods to allow study of human skin in vivo.
+The core provides xenograft services for skin and chamber graft models.
 Grafts take 3-8 weeks to mature depending on the application and strain of mouse used.
-For questions on this service please contact Core Directors Aimee Payne, MD/PhD, paynea@pennmedicine.upenn.edu, or Todd Ridky, MD/PhD, ridky@pennmedicine.upenn.edu.
+Consultations are required before requesting xenograft services to review the experimental design and regulatory details of your project.
+For questions on this service, please contact Arben Nace, DVM (arben@pennmedicine.upenn.edu).

-We provide technical consultation and service for genetic engineering of organotypic skin cultures for in vitro studies, as well as xenografting of organotypic cultures to immunodeficient mice for in vivo studies.
-For questions on services, please contact Core Co-Director Todd Ridky, MD/PhD, at ridky@pennmedicine.upenn.edu.
+We provide technical consultation, protocol support, and training for genetic engineering of organotypic skin cultures for in vitro studies.
+Devitalized dermis for organotypic cultures is also available through the core.
+For questions on services, please contact Sixia Huang, PhD (sixia@pennmedicine.upenn.edu).

 COMING SOON